-- Getting the right data
+- Access to the right level of data

-- Making accounting estimates
+- Making accounting estimates and judgments

-- Managing amortization
+- Managing amortization and adjusting entries

-What Type of Information is Needed to be GAAP Compliant?
+Q: What Type of Information is Needed to be GAAP Compliant?

 All of this data must be available and easily accessible, so accounting can make needed comparisons, i.e. comparing amounts paid for renewals against original commission expenses.
 This is quite different than what is done in commissions accounting today.

 Q: Should companies provide aggregate data or line-item detail under ASC 606?

 This is a question each company should tackle early on and is answered by the approach your accounting team decides best meets the principle-based standard.
 Often, when it comes to creating an audit trail, the more detail you have access to, the better.
 Therefore, companies should aim for gathering as much detail as possible for easier compliance.